How to Slim Down an Overweight Cat

 Orijen Fit & Trim Cat Food

-For true carnivores, Orijen Fit & Trim doesn't shy away from protein or calories.
-Instead, this low-carb and nutrient-dense diet help to support muscle and long-term energy instead of quick calories that a lazy fat cat won't use.
+Orijen Fit & Trim doesn't shy away from protein or calories for true carnivores.
+Instead, this low-carb and nutrient-dense diet helps to support muscle and long-term energy instead of quick calories that a lazy fat cat won't use.
 This multi-protein diet offers a wide range of natural nutrients from real food ingredients.

 Shop Orijen Cat Food

-As our highest protein and highest meat weight management cat food, Nulo knows that your cat thrives on animal protein.
-With added metabolism and digestion boosters like probiotics and L-carnitine, this formula is designed to help your cat's body digest and use calories better so that it can lose fat and build muscle naturally.
+Another of our high protein and high meat content weight management cat food, Tiki Cat knows that even fat cats are carnivores and need a meat-rich diet to thrive.
+With added metabolism and digestion boosters like L-carnitine, this oven-baked cat kibble is designed to help your furry friend's body digest and use calories better so that she can lose fat and build muscle naturally.

-Though kibble is popular, canned or wet cat foods can be a great addition to your cat's weight loss journey.
+Though kibble is popular, canned food is a great addition to your cat's weight loss journey.
 Though weight management canned cat foods are rare, any high-quality canned cat food will be suitable.
 Here are a few reasons that wet cat food is ideal for weight management:

 Moisture Supports Digestion